Uvalde's new anguish: Video shows police waiting in school

 In a statement, DPS Director Steve McCraw said the video provides “horrifying evidence” that the law enforcement response was a failure.

 Weber reported from Austin, Texas.
-Associated Press writer Jake Bleiberg in Dallas contributed to this report.
+Associated Press writers Jake Bleiberg in Dallas and Robert Jablon in Los Angeles contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.